Fuzzy simplicial sets and their application to geometric data analysis: Proofs of section

-which is defined in eq. \eqref{eq:coeqRelation}, equipped with the metric $d_{\sim}$ defined in eq. \eqref{eq:simMetric}, or $d_{\sim}^{\te{EPMet}}$ defined in eq. \eqref{eq:simMetricEPMet}, where $X$ is now given by $X:=\coprod_{I\in\bo{I}} FD(I)$.
-By Proposition \ref{prop:coprodUber}, we know that $d_X$ must hence be defined as in equation \eqref{eq:coprodMetric}. \\ It only remains to simplify the definition of the equivalence relation.
-Since we know that the co-equalizer of the diagram \eqref{eq:equalizerSetsColim} is corresponding to the colimit of $FD$ in $\bo{Sets}$ and we know the colimit to be isomorphic to $X/\sim$ with $\sim$ defined in \eqref{eq:colimSetsFD}, we can check that this simple relation is consistent with the more convoluted relation obtained by directly applying eq. \eqref{eq:coeqRelation} to the diagram \eqref{eq:equalizerSetsColim}.
+It only remains to simplify the definition of the equivalence relation.
+Since we know that the coequalizer of the diagram \eqref{eq:equalizerSetsColim} is corresponding to the colimit of $FD$ in $\bo{Sets}$ and we know the colimit to be isomorphic to $X/\sim$ with $\sim$ defined in \eqref{eq:colimSetsFD}, we can check that this simple relation is consistent with the more convoluted relation obtained by directly applying eq.~\eqref{eq:coeqRelation} to the diagram \eqref{eq:equalizerSetsColim}.
 Indeed, we obtain for all $x,x'\in X$,

 and one can rewrite the condition as follows:

 Since $i_J$ and $i_K$ are injective, it is common to identify $x$ with $z$ and $x'$ with $FDu(z)$ and hence just write, with a slight abuse of notation, $FDu(x)=x'$.
 This completes the proof. $\blacksquare$